How to Clean the Kitchen Quickly (In Seven Steps)

 • Vinegar mixture you used in the bathroom

 • Two microfiber cloths

 1. Begin by clearing off the counters.
 As much as you love your mixer or food processor, it adds to the counter clutter.
 Put it away in the cabinet so it’s out of sight and out of mind.

-3. Take your vinegar mixture you used in the bathroom and spray down your counters and sink.
-Allow this cleaning solution to sink in before you wipe down with your microfiber towel.
+3. Take the vinegar mixture you used in the bathroom and spray it down your counters and sink.
+Allow this cleaning solution to sink in before you wipe it down with your microfiber towel.